bunnyxt/naive-bili-pn-hash/README.md

 - Use logging module to manage log.
 - Add script to delete invalid aid cached locally.
-- Optimize SQL to imporve performance.
+- Optimize SQL to improve performance.

 Issues are welcome!